 After the next reboot of the OS

-When a delayed reconfiguration is in progress on the control domain, other reconfiguration requests for the control domain are deferred until it is rebooted, or stopped and started.
+While a delayed reconfiguration is in progress, other reconfiguration requests for that domain are deferred until it is rebooted or stopped and started.

-The ldm cancel-operation reconf command cancels delayed reconfiguration operations on the control domain.
+The ldm cancel-reconf command cancels delayed reconfiguration operations on the domain.
 For more information about how to use the delayed reconfiguration feature, see the ldm(1M) man page.

 You can use delayed reconfiguration to decrease resources on the control domain.
-To remove a large number of CPUs from the control domain, see Removing a Large Number of CPUs From the Control Domain in Oracle VM Server for SPARC 2.1 Release Notes.
+To remove a large number of CPUs from the control domain, see Removing a Large Number of CPUs From a Domain Might Fail.
 To remove large amounts of memory from the control domain, see Decrease the Control Domain's Memory.

 Do not attempt to perform more than one CPU configuration operation on the primary domain while it is in a delayed reconfiguration.
 If you attempt more CPU configuration requests, they will be rejected.